 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
-Our management assessed the effectiveness of our internal control over financial reporting as of June 30, 2019.
+Our management assessed the effectiveness of our internal control over financial reporting as of June 30, 2021.
 In making this assessment, the Company's management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control-Integrated 2013 Framework.
-Based on this assessment, our management concluded that, as of June 30, 2019, our internal control over financial reporting is effective based on those criteria.
+Based on this assessment, our management concluded that, as of June 30, 2021, our internal control over financial reporting is effective based on those criteria.

-Because we are an emerging growth company under the JOBS Act, our independent registered public accounting firm will not be required to attest to the effectiveness of our internal control over financial reporting for so long as we are an emerging growth company.
+Because we are a smaller reporting company, our independent registered public accounting firm will not be required to attest to the effectiveness of our internal control over financial reporting for so long as we are a smaller reporting company.